 Introduction to Psychology (PSYC100) 3

-Developmental Psychology (PSYC141)
+Developmental Psychology (PSYC141) 3

-Personality Theory [] (PSYC300)
+Personality Theory (PSYC300) 3

-Abnormal Psychology [] (PSYC364)
+Abnormal Psychology (PSYC352) 3

 Electives (Choose nine units from the following)

-Psychology of Addiction (PSYC352) 3

-Marriage and Family (PSYC200) 3
+Marriage and Family(PSYC200) 3

+Interpersonal Processes (PSYC222) 3

+Small Group Dynamics (PSYC322) 3

 Counseling Skills (PSYC331) 3

+Human Sexuality (PSYC333) 3

+Psychology of Addiction (PSYC351) 3

 Biopsychology (PSYC450) 3

-Human Sexuality (PSYC333) 3

-Interpersonal Processes (PSYS222) 3

-Small Group Dynamics (PSYC322) 3

-Total for Psychology Minor 21
+Total for Psychology minor 21

-Courses must be taken at WJU.
+^{}Courses must be taken at Jessup.

-Adult Certificate Programs Certificate in Addiction Studies
+Adult Certificate Programs

+Certificate in Addiction Studies

-Offered at the Bay Area Campus only
+Offered at the San Jose campus only

 Upon completion of the 30 units of coursework in Addiction Studies, students are qualified to sit for the California Alcohol/Drug Counselor Associate exam.
 Requirements to sit for the exam include 315 hours of specified course work and 255 hours of field practicum.
-The following courses at WJU have been identified by the California Certification Board of Alcohol/Drug Counselors as meeting these requirements.
+The following courses at Jessup have been identified by the California Certification Board of Alcohol/Drug Counselors as meeting these requirements.